Chilean Ring Used NJ Digs To Stash Loot From Home Burglaries In NY, MD, Elsewhere: Feds

-The crew took pearl necklaces, diamond earrings, a distinctive high school “state champions” ring and other jewelry during the burglary of a Westchester residence in late March, an FBI complaint says.
+The crew took pearl necklaces, diamond earrings, a distinctive high school “state champions” ring and other jewelry during the burglary of a Westchester County, NY, residence in late March, an FBI complaint says.

-The same burglars struck again in Baltimore County in mid-April, taking luxury timepieces, distinctive cufflinks, and a safe that contained a collection of rare coins, the complaint filed in U.S. District Court in Newark, NJ says.
+The same burglars struck again in Baltimore County, MD, in mid-April, taking luxury timepieces, distinctive cufflinks, and a safe that contained a collection of rare coins, the complaint filed in U.S. District Court in Newark, NJ says.

 Investigators tracked a Kia Forte used in the Westchester burglary to Jersey City, the FBI said.